 Try alternating three to five minutes of your regular walking stride with one to three minutes of moves like walking sideways, crossover walks (crossing one foot over the other while continuing to move sideways), or walking heel to toe (as if you’re balancing on a tightrope).
 Continue alternating movement styles until your walk is over.

 Walk at a comfortable pace and spend three minutes observing your surroundings through only one of your senses, suggests Danny Dreyer, co-founder of Chi Walking, a system of movement that blends the subtle inner focus of tai chi with walking.

-For example, tune into your sense of touch by noticing the sensations in your feet as they strike the ground, and then scan up through the rest of your body, noticing what you feel.
+For example, tune in to your sense of touch by noticing the sensations in your feet as they strike the ground, and then scan up through the rest of your body, noticing what you feel.
 After three minutes, switch to another sense: sight, sound, smell, or taste (yes, taste the “flavor” of your environment—is it sweet, dry, sharp, luscious?).
 Cycle through all five senses, and then repeat until you’re finished walking.
 You’re ultimately practicing moving meditation.

 3. Embrace a Walker-Friendly Race

-Setting a goal like completing a 5K, 10K, or half-marathon is a great way to stay motivated.
+Setting a goal like completing your first 5K, 10K, or half-marathon is a great way to stay motivated.
 “Most of us underestimate what our bodies can do, but the truth is that anyone can walk a half- or even full marathon with the right training,” says Michele Stanten, walking coach and author of Walk Off Weight.
 “My mother walked a half-marathon at age 77!”